Applications of trigonometry in navigation and astronomy

 Prediction of Celestial Movements

 What is trigonometry?
-Trigonometry is a branch of mathematics that studies the relationships between angles and sides of triangles.
+Trigonometry is a branch of mathematics that studies the relationships between the angles and sides of triangles.
 It is particularly useful for solving geometric problems.

 How does triangulation work in navigation?
 Triangulation uses angles measured from fixed points to determine a ship’s position.
-By measuring angles from two known points, it is possible to calculate the distance and direction to the destination.
+By measuring angles from two known points, it is possible to calculate distance and direction to the destination.